routingblog/arbitration/content/docs/solutions.md

 # Revocability

 One simple fix for arbitration is to allow the _customer_ or _employee_ to revoke their consent at any time - but not the corporation.
 This would allow for arbitration to remain as an option - while encouraging the agreements to become fair.
+This is a type of [Fair cake-cutting](https://en.wikipedia.org/wiki/Fair_cake-cutting).

 I have not seen anyone else propose this change.